JySzE/Mended-Crystal/README.md

 - [Removed the artificial save delay (But keeps overwrite confirmation)](https://github.com/pret/pokecrystal/wiki/Remove-the-artificial-save-delay)

+- Make ALL eggs 30% easier to hatch

 ## Where do I find all 251 Pokemon?

 There is a [**Encounters & Evolutions**](Encounters%20&%20Evolutions.md) list in the repo that tells you the location of all of the adjusted pokemon except mew~!